stevenxchung/AWS-CSAA-ACloudGuru/Section 06 -- Route 53/README.md

 you may want your primary site to be in EU-WEST-2 and your secondary DR site in AP-SOUTHEAST-2.
 * Route 53 will monitor the health or your primary site using a health check
 * A health check monitors the health of your end points

+### Geolocation Routing Policy - Lab
+Geolocation routing lets you choose where your traffic will be sent based on the geographic location of your users.